ClissonFlorian/Centreon-Powershell-Module/README.md

 ## Description

-    Use Centreon API easily with Powershell
+    Use Centreon API easily from Powershell

 ## Table of Contents